 Palermo Sicily, Italy Travel Guide

 A single bus or tram ticket costs ~€1.40-€1.50, valid for 90 minutes.
-Purchase from Tabaccherie, newsstands, certain cafes, or AMAT Palermo app.
-AN AROUND-THE-CLOCK-hour ticket is ~€3.50-€5.
+Purchase from Tabaccherie, newsstands, some cafes, or AMAT Palermo app.
+A 24-hour ticket is ~€3.50-€5.
 Get your ticket stamped immediately upon boarding.
 Buses/trams operate from early morning (~5:30 AM) to late evening (~11:00 PM - midnight).
 Frequency varies by route and time of day.

 Download the AMAT Palermo app to purchase and validate tickets directly from your phone.

-Always validate your pass upon boarding to avoid fines.
-Machines are nearby the bus/tram doors.
+Always validate your pass upon boarding to prevent getting fined.
+Machines are near the bus/tram doors.

 Expect more frequent services during peak hours.
-Less frequent services on Sundays and public holidays.
+Less services that run often on Sundays and public holidays.

 Age 21-25+; valid driver's license + IDP for non-EU; credit card for deposit.
 Hertz, Avis, Europcar, Budget, Sixt, Enterprise at airport/city.
 Driving in city center challenging due to ZTLs plus vehicle flow.